Liveaboard Diving in San Diego

 What To Expect On A San Diego Liveaboard

-San Diego liveaboards in fact do not dive the San Diego area, instead it is one of the departure ports for liveaboard dive trips which visit Guadalupe in Mexico.
+San Diego liveaboards, in fact, do not dive in the San Diego area, instead, it is one of the departure ports for liveaboard dive trips that visit Guadalupe in Mexico.
 When you think of California, generally the thought is sun, sea, and surf but we focus only on the sea.
-It is a buzzing place to start off or finish off your liveaboard trip, with a lively night life, fantastic sunny weather the large majority of the year and in general a lot to do.
+It is a buzzing place to start off or finish off your liveaboard trip, with a lively nightlife, fantastic sunny weather the large majority of the year, and in general a lot to do.

 LIVEABOARD DIVING FROM SAN DIEGO

 A number of liveaboard vessels depart from San Diego; they run from July to October as these are the peak seasons for Great White sharks, and sharks are what you will get to see on these trips.
 The liveaboards will take you to Guadalupe Island; a tiny island off the west coast of Mexico which is still part of the Baja California state.
 This volcanic island only has a population of 213 people and measures 35km (21mi) by 9km (6mi), but it provides the rest of the world with the best spot in the world to go cage diving with Great White sharks.
 The main reasons for this are the warm waters; there are also Great White shark in Cape Town for example but the waters are much colder, so not as pleasant if you are diving multiple times a day.
 The second reason is that the visibility here is generally excellent; on average it ranges from 42m to 50m (125ft-150ft) which is great to see sharks already coming from afar.